And we'll get to our callers standing by in just a moment here on our hybrid Open Line Friday.

 Maybe Rush addressed it.

-You know, that whole thing with the vice president, his conversation with the vice president uh earlier in the week.
+You know, that whole thing with the vice president, his conversation with the vice president earlier in the week.

-I am merely the uh the teaching assistant, and I uh I don't ever ever try to uh take what I've learned from him and and and try to bring it back out as if it's from him on one of these issues.
+And I don't ever, ever try to take what I've learned from him and try to bring it back out as if it's from him on one of these issues when he's going to be.

-I think they say verbatim, uh and uh and the fact is that the headline and the story has nothing to do with what you read on the paper, the transcript of what took place on this program with Rush Limbaugh and the vice president of the United States.
+And the fact is that the headline and the story has nothing to do with what you read on the paper, the transcript of what took place on this program with Rush Limbaugh and the Vice President of the United States.

 But what we're talking about is the fact that he's going to square off on a climate change debate this coming week with Senator John Kerry.

-All right, uh one eight hundred two eight two two eight eight two, and in Detroit, my hometown, uh Dave is on the line.
+All right, 1-800-282-2882, and in Detroit, my hometown, Dave is on the line.

-Finally we could get to you, Dave.
+Finally, we could get to you, Dave.

 Welcome to the Rush Limbaugh program.